MarletteFunding/omelette/README.md

 #### Initialize a new Omelette Project
 `omelette init` will set up a new project in the current directory.
 This should be run from within a new, empty directory and will generate all required files.
-(Note that this is still in progress and does not currently generate any files)
+If you choose to use Serverless for deployment, it will add a serverless.yml file.
 ```
 $ omelette init
 ?
-What is the name of your omelette (project)? my_project
+What is the name of your omelette (my_project)? snowflake_etl
+?
+Deploy using Serverless framework?
+Yes
-🍳 Cooking omelette my_project
+🍳 Cooking omelette snowflake_etl
+🍳 Omelette snowflake_etl finished!
 ```

 #### Add a Recipe
 `omelette add-recipe` will ask you a few questions and set up a new recipe based on your answers.
 Currently it supports AWS Fargate (Docker) or AWS Lambda tasks.
 It will generate all recipe files and add a sample recipe that you can either customize or overwrite.
-(Note that this is still in progress and does not currently generate any files)

 ```
 $ omelette add-recipe
 ?
 What is the name of your recipe? snowflake_to_s3
 ?
+Should this recipe use functions or a class (OOP)?
+Functional
+?
 Could your recipe ever take longer than 15 minutes to run?
-No
+Yes
 ?
 Could your recipe ever need more than 3 GB memory?
 Yes
 ?
 Could your recipe ever need more than 0.5 GB disk space?
 Yes